List of Kamen Rider W characters: Jun Kazu

-During the events of the V-Cinema prequel special Kamen Rider Eternal, Kazu served as Doctor Prospect's liaison to Foundation X and acquired his psychic powers.
+During the events of the V-Cinema prequel Kamen Rider Eternal, Kazu served as Doctor Prospect's liaison to Foundation X and acquired his psychic powers.
 He also utilized the Eternal Memory and a Lost Driver to transform into Kamen Rider Eternal Red Flare (レッドフレア, Reddo Furea) until Katsumi Daido unknowingly exploits Kazu's incompatibility with the Eternal Memory to depower him.
 Daido later kills Kazu, who Foundation X recovers and turns into a Necro-Over.

 Following his conversion, Kazu arrives in Fuuto to save the rogue Saeko Sonozaki and offer Foundation X's support in her plot to overthrow Ryubee out of love for her.
 After Kamen Riders W and Accel dismantle the Museum, Kazu rescues Wakana Sonozaki and digitizes her into a Foundation X satellite in an attempt to use her to kill all life on Earth that are not compatible with Gaia Memories and cleanse the human race's impurities.
 Due to Wakana's comatose state, Kazu is forced to reveal himself to the Kamen Riders and bide his time until her power returns.
 Upon discovering Philip is tied to Wakana's emotions, Kazu attacks everyone close to him to initiate his own Gaia Impact.
 When Saeko attempts to rescue Wakana, Kazu professes his love for her, but she rebuffs him.
 While he reluctantly kills Saeko, Shotaro Hidari rescues Wakana.
 Kazu attacks and battles Kamen Rider W, but they overload him with Philip's emotions before defeating him, causing Kazu to dissolve into nothingness.